stelcodes/nuzzle/README.md

 ### Automatically Added Keys to Page Entries
 Nuzzle adds these keys to every page map:
 - `:nuzzle/url`: The key of the page (the vector of keywords representing the URL) is added to the page map.
-- `:nuzzle/index`: A set of page entry keys that should be indexed by the respective web page.
+- `:nuzzle/index`: If a page does
-- `:nuzzle/render-content`: If a page doesn't have a `render-content` function,  Nuzzle adds one which always returns `nil`.
+- `:nuzzle/render-content`: If a page doesn't have a `render-content` function,  Nuzzle adds one which just returns nil `(fn [_] nil)`.
+This means it's always safe to call in a `render-page` function.
-- `:nuzzle/get-config`: A function that allows you to freely access your Nuzzle config from inside your `render-content` and `render-page` functions.
+- `:nuzzle/get-page`: A function that allows you to freely access your Nuzzle config from inside your `render-content` and `render-page` functions.

 ### Adding Tag Index Pages
 Often people want to create index pages in static sites which link to other pages that share a common trait.
 Nuzzle calls these **index pages**.
 If you want to add index pages for all your tags defined in `:nuzzle/tags`, you can use the function `nuzzle.pages/add-tag-pages` on your pages map.